Words in italic type have been added for clarity. They are not found in the original Hebrew or Aramaic.

 - At the end of the tribulation under the reign of the Antichrist the Jews will be saved by Jesus, their Redeemer.

-- Moses married Zipporah before leading the Jews out of Egypt.
-The daughter of Jethro the the priest of Midian – before returning to save the Jews from bondage.
+Moses married Zipporah the daughter of Jethro the priest of Midian – before returning to save the Jews from bondage.

-Exodus 6:21 The sons of Izhar were Korah, Nepheg, and Zichri.
+Exodus 6:21 The sons of Izhar (son of Kohath, son of Levi, son of Israel/Jacob) were Korah, Nepheg, and Zichri.

-Exodus 6:22 And the sons of Uzziel were Mishael, Elzaphan, and Zithri.
+Exodus 6:22 And the sons of Uzziel (son of Kohath, son of Levi, son of Israel/Jacob) were Mishael, Elzaphan, and Zithri.

 Exodus 6:23 Aaron took to himself Elisheba, daughter of Amminadab, sister of Nahshon, as wife; and she bore him Nadab, Abihu, Eleazar, and Ithamar.